ThingSet/thingset.github.io/docs/2b_text_mode.md

 The password is transferred as a plain text string.
 Encryption has to be provided by lower layers.

-Internally, the authentication function is implemented as a data node of exec type.
+Internally, the authentication function is implemented as a data object of exec type.

     !auth "mypass"
     :83 Valid.

-After successful authentication, the device exposes restricted data nodes via the normal data access requests.
+After successful authentication, the device exposes restricted data objects via the normal data access requests.
 The authentication stays valid until another auth command is received, either without password or with a password that doesn't match.

 ## Publication messages